akbartus/WebAR-Coloring/README.md

 <img src="img/screenshot.gif" title="screen capture" alt="screen capture" width="250" style="text-align: center">

 ### **Description / Rationale**
-This repository contains the algorithm and various implementations of a coloring task for web-based augmented reality.
+This repository contains the algorithm and various implementations of web-based augmented reality coloring.
 Creation of this repository was dictated by the fact that at present there no similar works, which are open-source and affordable.
 I hope that open-sourcing this repository will help to advance further immersive technologies as web AR and attract more developers to them.

 ### **Instructions**
-The repository contains the following implementations/demos:
+The repository contains the implementations/demos for:
 * MindAR.js:
-    - Simple Web AR coloring of a plane.
-    - Simple Web AR coloring of a box.
-    - Web AR coloring of a 3D model with animation.
-    - Runtime web AR coloring of a 3D model with webcamera feed.
 * AR.js:
-    - Marker-based Web AR coloring of a 3D model.
 * SimpleAR:
-    - Web AR coloring of a 3D model

 Besides these, the repository contains A-Frame component, which can be used in the following way: